Four most hard to solve IIoT security issues

 - Interfacing between platforms and end users for monitoring.
 Security issue: lack of secure communication protocols.
 Operational issue: Using the cloud for control can lead to unforeseen operational concerns.

-In short, the cloud computing environment introduces security and operational concerns that need to be addressed.
+In short, the cloud computing environment introduces industrial internet of things security and operational concerns that need to be addressed.

 It is assumed that many industrial applications may need to live with these insecure products for years.
 Consequently, it will be important to identify any gaps created by differing IT and ICS security and operational requirements as well as to develop compensating controls.

-The aforementioned security challenges have led to the establishment by the International Society of Automation (ISA) of a new committee on IIoT cybersecurity: ISA99 Working Group 9.
+The aforementioned cybersecurity challenges have led to the establishment by the International Society of Automation (ISA) of a new committee on IIoT cybersecurity: ISA99 Working Group 9.

 - IT/OT Convergence and Cybersecurity